If you are looking for a slick web site which specialises in one thing, and is well ordered, logical and tidy …. this

-The wine making is virtually all done at my allotment.
+The wine and mead making is virtually all done at my allotment.
 It was great when I just had a few demo-johns lying around the boat, they actually added to the character of the boat (in my opinion), but since I’ve upscaled to 5 gallon buckets the wine had to live somewhere else. or I did.
-It happily bubbles away in a shed now, summer and winter, and despite incredible temperature fluctuations, and almost total neglect, and provides me with amazing results year after year.
+It happily bubbles away in a shed now, summer and winter, and despite incredible temperature fluctuations, and almost total neglect, still provides me with amazing results year after year.

 Many of the subjects on this web site are supported by videos on YouTube where I have my own YouTube channel.